 Frequently Asked Questions about the Marin RCD

-What does the Marin Resource Conservation District do for land managers in its district?
+What does the Marin Resource Conservation District do for land owners in its district?

-The MRCD applies for and implements environmental projects on ranches in its district.
-It also works with non-ranchers in the San Geronimo Valley and other urban areas to assist them with stream restoration projects; however most of its efforts are directed toward Marin County ranches, as the environmental impact of their efforts is maximized in this large area.
+The MRCD applies for funding, and uses those funds to implement environmental projects on agricultural and other lands in its district.
+It also works with non-ranchers in the San Geronimo Valley and other urban areas to assist them with stream restoration projects.
+Most projects are on Marin County ranches, as the environmental impact of our efforts is maximized in this large land holdings.

 See Our Impact page for more details.

 Why do ranchers need help in caring for their land?